SesameSesame

 SANDBOX_SECURITY_ENABLEDsandbox.security.enabledtrueEnable OS-level sandboxing

-• Default Enabled: Whether sandbox security is on by default for new tasks
+• Default Enabled: Whether sandbox security is on by default for new sessions

-• Global Allowed Domains: Network domains all tasks can access (in addition to agent-specific domains)
+• Global Allowed Domains: Network domains all sessions can access (in addition to agent-specific domains)

-• Global Denied Domains: Network domains blocked for all tasks
+• Global Denied Domains: Network domains blocked for all sessions

-When creating a task, users can toggle sandbox security on/off (if the admin default allows it).
-The task detail view shows:
+When creating a session, sandbox security can be toggled on/off.
+The session detail view shows:

 • Whether sandbox security was enabled